blackappsolutions/online-gym/README.md

 Spring Boot app that consumes the uploaded files.

 ## _c14n
-dockerized setup of the two apps above.
+Dockerized setup of the two apps above.